How Do You Find Collinear Points: A Step-by-Step Guide to Identifying Points on the Same Line

 - Step 1: Calculate the distance between each pair of points using the formula: d = √[(x₂ - x₁)² + (y₂ - y₁)²].

-Think about it: - Step 2: Check if the sum of the distances between two pairs equals the distance between the remaining pair.
-Take this: if AB + BC = AC, the points are collinear.
+- Step 2: Check if the sum of the distances between two pairs equals the distance between the remaining pair.
+Here's one way to look at it: if AB + BC = AC, the points are collinear.

 This method is particularly useful when working with integer coordinates or when the slope method might be cumbersome due to fractional values.